 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
 Serial devices (meters, PLC, etc.) can then upload and download data.
 (See Fig. 126.)
+To use this function the router model must have a serial interface.

-Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item for RS232, or Expansion Port 2 for RS485.
-In this example, the RS232 interface of the router is used.
+Configuration is done in the Configuration section, Mobile WAN and Expansion Port item.
+In this example, the router is equipped with an RS232 interface.